j-hmd/equal-pressure/pages/work-log.md

 [(Reference)](http://help.blynk.cc/en/articles/512056-how-to-display-any-sensor-data-in-blynk-app)

 Also learning more about Blynk conceps, like [virtual pins](http://help.blynk.cc/en/articles/512061-what-is-virtual-pins).
 Which is basically if we were extending the number of pins of the hardware, but these pins have no physical properties, they are virtual.

+### Choice: PULL sensor data ###
+According to the documentation, there are two ways to get data from the sensor:
+1. PULL: Blynk will request data from your sensor
+2. PUSH: Hardware will constantly send data to the Blynk cloud, and the data will sit waiting.

+Decided to try to implement the PULL method.
+Because there is no need to store data.
+The user needs to see it and the app can forget about it.

+Up next: testing this!